Manjot44/Manjot44/README.md

 ## 🧩 Projects

-- 🧠 Visual Support Web App (Private Repo - Under NDA) Full-stack app (Flask + React) that helps professionals create visual aids for neurodivergent clients.
+- 🧠 Visual Support Web App (Private Repo - Under NDA) Full-stack app (React + Node) that helps professionals create visual aids for neurodivergent clients.
 Used by therapists to support communication and behaviour planning.

 - 🐾 [Pet Insurance Pricing Model](https://github.com/Manjot44/Fetch-Pet-Insurance-Datathon)
   1st Place in the Fetch Datathon.
 Built an Explainable Boosting Model (EBM) with PCA and clustering to price pet insurance.
 Balanced accuracy and interpretability in a startup context.